-Well, Sir Elton John is still standing, and the makers of Rocketman made sure he got something he’d love – a glittery production starring the adorable Taron Egerton.
+Well, Sir Elton John is still standing, and the makers of Rocketman made sure he got something he’d approve – a glittery production starring the adorable Taron Egerton.
 Do we ever feel we’re seeing the ‘real’ Elton John?
 Of course not, and who cares!
 Certainly not the real Elton John.

-We open on Egerton in a tight sequined jumpsuit with huge red-feathered wings.
+We open on Egerton in a tight sequined jumpsuit with big red-feathered wings.
 So far, sooo good.
 What’s this, though…he’s not headed to the stage but to a group session in rehab.
 We like this device as a narrative structure, mostly because every time we return to the session, Taron will have removed another article of clothing.
 It’s a metaphor for Elton stripping down emotionally, but we all know why it’s really happening.

 When we’re back to Taron’s Elton, we meet Bernie Taupin, played by Jamie Bell, who is the best supporting actor in pretty much every movie he does.
 We want these two to hook up as much as Elton does, but Bernie prefers the ladies.
 In the most touching scene in the film, Elton finds music to Bernie’s beautiful Your Song lyrics, and they sing to each other.
 The movie teases that it might focus on this unrequited love, and in doing so actually step out of the clichés of these kind of biopics.
 But alas, the costume designer made all this great stuff, and hot Richard Madden is here to get naked with Taron, so on we go into exactly what we expect.